The Ultimate Spain Bucket List (50 Top Experiences)

 Barcelona is home to many picturesque places, and Park Güell is one of them.

-Not only is it a must-see natural space but an open gallery where you can see sculptures, monuments and some of the most beautiful views of Barcelona city.
+Not only is it a must-see natural space, but it is also an open gallery where you can see sculptures, monuments and some of the most beautiful views of Barcelona city.

 Walking around the park and its gardens is a unique experience – beautiful palm trees, green parakeets flying over, colourful mosaic sculptures and interesting buildings like the Gaudi House Museum.